 SCHOOL TOUR SUBSIDY

 The museum's School Tour Program provides art teachers with bus transportation and substitute teacher subsidies to enable them to visit the museum on a guided tour.
 School Tour funds are limited and dispersed on a first-come, first-served basis; preference is given to urban and rural schools with limited funds and to schools that serve students who are economically disadvantaged.
-Download the Tour Reimbursement Fact Sheet.
+Download the Reimbursement Information PDF.